At a Glance

 StrongVPN not working with Netflix?
 Try this…

-I’ve tested various VPNs and ExpressVPN can reliably unblock Netflix US, UK, AUS, CA, IT, FR, DE, JP and others.
+I’ve tested various VPNs and NordVPN can reliably unblock Netflix US, UK, CA, FR, and others.
 With speeds fast enough to watch Netflix in HD without the buffering.

 Why Netflix Blocks a VPN Provider